Crawford, Blackhawks win 5-3 for 1st victory over Vegas - WHIZ News

-William Carrier, William Karlsson and Nate Schmidt scored for Vegas.
-Marc-Andre Fleury stopped 21 shots but dropped to 10-6-4 against Chicago.
+“I know that’s been a long time coming playing these guys, so it’s nice to beat them,” de Haan said.
+“Tonight was kind of a track meet.
+We were taking a lot of odd-man rushes here and there, but we were creating a ton at the same time and obviously we just out-capitalized them.
+These guys play hard at home and we weathered their storm.
+It was a fun game to play.”

-After going 1-2-1 on their most recent road trip, the Golden Knights started strong against a team they’ve dominated since entering the NHL in 2017.
+Meanwhile, in an attempt to shake up a stagnant offense that was outscored 11-7 while going 1-2-1 during its most recent road trip, coach Gerard Gallant shuffled Vegas’ lines dramatically.

-Trying to shake up a stagnant offense, coach Gerard Gallant shuffled his lines dramatically.
-That seemed to spark the Golden Knights from the opening faceoff, as Carrier and Karlsson gave Vegas a 2-0 lead just 6:29 into the game.
+It seemed to spark the Golden Knights from the opening faceoff, as William Carrier and William Karlsson gave Vegas a 2-0 lead just 6:29 into the game.

-Kane cut the margin in half 16 seconds after Karlsson’s goal, extending his season-high point streak to seven games since Nov.
+But Kane answered 16 seconds after Karlsson’s goal, extending his season-high point streak to seven games since Nov.
 2.

 The second period took a wild twist in favor of the Blackhawks, as Vegas went from thinking it was ahead 3-1 to trailing 3-2 in a matter of 65 seconds.